-The draft Annual Report appendices address several objectives Ecology identified in developing the draft permit, including: 1) track the compliance status of permittees; 2) gather information to improve permits; 3) identify needs for technical assistance; 4) identify successful outcomes of program for the public; 5) help permittees coordinate internally to track and gather reporting information; and 6) gather meaningful quantitative information statewide.
+The draft Annual Report appendices address several objectives Ecology identified in developing the draft permit, including: 1) track the compliance status of permittees; 2) gather information to improve permits; 3) identify needs for technical assistance; 4) identify successful outcomes of program for the public; 5) help permittees coordinate internally; and 6) gather meaningful quantitative information statewide.

+Because of the variation in requirements and implementation schedules, Ecology provides separate annual reports for cities, towns and counties that are continuing permittees (Appendix 3) and those that are New Permittees (Appendix 8).
 The Annual Report for Secondary Permittees (Appendix 4) is intended both for continuing Secondary Permittees and for New Secondary Permittees, as the deadlines are tied to the initial permit coverage date.

-The draft appendices include questions intended to address the six objectives listed above.
-There are fewer questions with numerical answers, although some remain as indicators of compliance and for reporting statewide outcomes.
-There are more questions requesting summaries of activities intended to provide information on meaningful successes and outcomes, needs for technical assistance, and opportunities to improve the permits.
+The draft appendices include questions that Ecology intends to address the six objectives listed above.
+The number of questions with numerical answers is reduced, although some remain as indicators of compliance and for reporting statewide outcomes.
+There are a few more questions requesting summaries of activities intended to provide information on meaningful successes and outcomes, needs for technical assistance, and opportunities to improve the permits.